silogen/kaiwo/docs/docs/aim/config.md

 - **Missing explicit config**: reconciliation fails and the workload reports `ConfigResolved=False` (or an equivalent failure condition) until the config appears.
 - **Missing default config**: the controller emits `DefaultRuntimeConfigNotFound` and continues without overrides.
 Workloads that rely on private registries will fail later unless a namespace config supplies credentials.
-- **Auth expectations**: base-image caching, discovery, and other cluster-scoped operations run in the operator namespace and use the ServiceAccount/imagePullSecrets provided by the resolved runtime config.
+- **Auth expectations**: discovery and other cluster-scoped operations run in the operator namespace and use the ServiceAccount/imagePullSecrets provided by the resolved runtime config.
 Namespaced configs should therefore include any required credentials.

-## Base image caching

-When `cacheBaseImages` is enabled via the effective runtime config, the operator provisions `AIMBaseImageCache` resources keyed by the base image digest.
-These records manage a DaemonSet that pre-pulls large runtime images onto nodes and maintain reference counts so caches are garbage-collected when no workloads depend on them.

-Cluster administrators typically enable caching in the cluster runtime config and provide the necessary credentials through an `AIMRuntimeConfig` created in the operator namespace.

 ## Operator namespace

 The AIM controllers determine the operator namespace from the `AIM_OPERATOR_NAMESPACE` environment variable (default: `kaiwo-system`).
-Cluster-scoped workflows such as cluster templates or base-image caching run auxiliary pods in this namespace and resolve namespaced runtime configs there.
+Cluster-scoped workflows such as cluster templates run auxiliary pods in this namespace and resolve namespaced runtime configs there.